Tai-Rocha/Caatinga_Dry_Forest/index.md

 ### Preliminary Results

-The results of the Generalized dissimilarity model (GDM) showed a power of explanation higher than 50 percent (56.8%) and predicted a greater ecological distance increasing observed compositional dissimilarity (Fig. 1  a).
-Also predict higher compositional dissimilarity when the observed compositional dissimilarity increases (Fig. 1b).
-A visualization of spatial pattern of dissimilarity is shown in  Figure 6, in which areas of similar colour are predicted to have similar floristic composition.
+The results of the Generalized dissimilarity model (GDM) showed a power of explanation higher than 50 percent (56.8%).
+A visualization of spatial pattern of dissimilarity is shown in  Figure 1, in which areas of similar colour are predicted to have similar floristic composition.
 Predictions for Petrolina sites (PE1 e PE2) show most difference compositions compared with others, i.e., major dissimilarities compared with other sites.
+Pedicted a greater ecological distance increasing observed compositional dissimilarity (Fig. 2 a) and higher compositional dissimilarity when the observed compositional dissimilarity increases (Fig. 2b).

 <img src="https://github.com/Tai-Rocha/Caatinga_Dry_Forest.github.io/raw/gh-pages/fig/GDM_google_docs.png" width="500"> <img align="right" width="400" height="400" src="https://github.com/Tai-Rocha/Caatinga_Dry_Forest.github.io/raw/gh-pages/fig/GDM_old_Graphics.png" >